Flamenco Ukulele Sevillanas Study

 Following a short rhythm section is another melody section made up of variations on the Salida then leading back into the Salida, this is repeated three times.
 Sometimes a variation is played the third time.
 The music always ends abruptly (see the Apagado section) and then after a brief pause the next Sevillana is played.

-Apagado is used to instantly stop the sound of a chord and can be done with the little finger of the left hand (or right hand if you are left handed) or the the hand.
+Apagado is used to stop the sound of a chord and can be done with the little finger of the left hand (or right hand if you are left handed) or the hand.

-Note that it is not the palm that mutes the strings but the side of the hand, as shown in the photo.
+Note it is not the palm that mutes the strings but the side of the hand, as shown in the photo.
 The side of the hand gives a crisp sound, using the flat hand to mute the strings would give a softer sound

 Get your free cifra (tabs)